 The lawsuit is seeking class action status, potentially representing tens of thousands of church members.
 The plaintiffs are demanding a jury trial, compensation for attorneys' fees, and monetary relief expected to exceed $1 million.
 Additionally, the lawsuit seeks the return of tithes based on the pastor's promise to refund anyone who wanted their money back for any reason.

-Attorney Micah Dortch of the law firm Dortch Linstrom Livingston Law Group, who is representing the congregants, stated that while churches have certain protections under the First Amendment, making explicit financial promises to a congregation opens up legal considerations.
+Attorney Micah Dortch of the law firm Dortch Lindstrom Livingston Law Group, who is representing the congregants, stated that while churches have certain protections under the First Amendment, making explicit financial promises to a congregation opens up legal considerations.

 Gateway Church's Response